holepunchto/hyperdrive/SPECIFICATION.md

 ## Overview

-As mentioned above hyperdrive distributes static feeds of binary data.
+As mentioned above hyperdrive distributes static feeds of binary data (blocks).
 A static feed is a series of related blocks of binary data that are identified by an incrementing number starting at 0.

 ```
-// a feed with n blocks
+// a feed with n blocks of data

 block #0, block #1, block #3, block #4, ..., block #n
 ```

-These blocks can be of any reasonable size (strictly speaking they just have to fit in memory but implementations can choose to limit the max size to a more manageable number) and they don't all have to be the same fixed size.
+These binary blocks of data can be of any reasonable size (strictly speaking they just have to fit in memory but implementations can choose to limit the max size to a more manageable number) and they don't all have to be the same fixed size.
 A static feed is identified by a hash of the roots of the the merkle trees it spans which means that a feed id (or link) is uniquely identified by it's content.
 See the "Content Integrity" section for a description on how these merkle trees are generated and the feed id is calculated.

 ## Content Integrity